jsamperv/crom.app/readme.md

 - Lending stats.
 - User recomendations and scoring lists.
 - tag lists and filters.
-- CRUD inside library to easily edit items (admins).
+- CRUD inside library to easily edit items (admins) (DONE UPDATE).
 - An inventory of items that are in ALL the club?
 - No connection and possible firestore errors.
-- Whos lending the item in library view (admins).
 - Users CRUD inside the app (admins).
-Very low priority.

 ## Sources && Inspiration
 [Node Javascript](https://nodejs.org)